 What is the purpose of this update?

 This document tells you how UniSteps (age 59) has performed and what fees were charged.
-The document will help you to compare the fund with other funds.
+The document will help you to compare the investment option with other investment options.
 UniSaver Limited prepared this update in accordance with the Financial Markets Conduct Act 2013.
 This information is not audited and may be updated.

 With UniSteps, the mix of growth and income assets changes automatically as you get older.
 UniSteps uses three investment options - Growth, Balanced and Conservative - to transition your savings from predominantly growth assets to predominantly income assets over time.
 Up until age 45, all of your savings are invested in Growth.
 From then, the percentage of growth assets is reduced gradually on 1 November each year, depending on your age at that date.
 At age 59, your savings are invested as follows: 69% Balanced and 31% Conservative.

 |Total value of the investment option||$487,535|

 |Number of investors in the investment option||5|